 Lonely feelings and isolation are not mutually dependent.
 Social isolation has to do with the quantity of one's social connections, frequency of interaction, and access to information and resources.
 Factors such as life transitions, illness, and transportation difficulties can isolate a person from family and community.
-The AARP estimates that over eight million people aged 50 and older are socially isolated.
+The American Association of Retired Persons or AARP estimates that over eight million American people 50 and older are socially isolated.

 We all experience loneliness at some point.
 It is often a fleeting emotion with no significant repercussions in its wake.
 Increasingly, however, loneliness is a persisting state of mind for millions around the world.
 Many people feel lonely even when they appear to be socially active.
 Acknowledging these feelings is a critical step toward dealing with them constructively.
 Discerning the difference between loneliness and isolation can help you discover what factors lie within your control.
 Study your emotions to determine when and why you feel alone or alienated.
 With this knowledge, explore ways to modify your behavior and activities to counteract the negative emotions.

 Lonely feelings arise from within and grow with negative thought patterns.
 Unchecked, these emotions can lead us to avoid social situations and close ourselves off from relationships.
 Our inner critic often confirms and encourages loneliness and isolation with sentiments like:

 To silence our inner critic, we must realize that it is not giving us an accurate perspective.
 It is an enemy that we can master by ignoring its insinuations.
 We can respond to this internal adversary by speaking to and thinking about ourselves positively.
 Extend the same grace to yourself that you would to an acquaintance fighting this battle.